 Squinting at computer, tablet, or mobile screens for hours at a time is a normal part of our lives in the 21st century.
 Unfortunately, eye problems associated with this activity are also on the rise.
 Even if you have never had eye problems before, you may have noticed computer vision syndrome symptoms after two or more hours of screen time.
 Signs include:

 Even if your symptoms are mild, they can worsen and cause other vision problems if not addressed.
-Our optometrist, Dr. Jill Ellison and Dr. Don Ellison can help.
+Our optometrists, Dr. Jill Ellison, and Dr. Don Ellison can help.

 Dr. Jill Ellison and Dr. Don Ellison will take your symptoms, pre-existing conditions, and potential undiagnosed conditions into account as he performs the following eye tests: